Special Challenges of Small Companies

 You Have to Wow the Very Best

-Small-business owners must realize that top talent differs from average talent.
-Top people get so many offers that you have to blow them away with opportunities.
+Small-business owners must realize that top talent differs from the average ability.
+Senior people get so many offers that you have to blow them away with opportunities.
 They want different things (pay for performance, challenge, control, “open book” management and opportunities to grow and learn).
 The best need to be asked, “What would be a better job for you?”
 But, beware.
 Once you ask them what they want, you have to deliver.

 Use Better Screening Tools to Find the Best